unicode-org/message-format-wg/spec/registry.md

 the unit,
 the value of other options, or all of these.

-The following options and their values are required to be available on the function `:currency`:
+The following options and their values are required to be available on the function `:unit`:
 - `select`
    -  `plural` (default)
    -  `ordinal`